ezsystems/ezplatform/doc/apache2/Readme.md

-eZ Publish Apace 2.2 / 2.4  configuration
+eZ Publish Apache 2.2 / 2.4  configuration
 =========================================

 For information on which version of Apache is supported with your version of eZ Publish, consult with the online documentation on http://doc.ez.no.